-83. If the DSA study needs assessor identifies support that falls outside DSA funding, they will wish to advise the HEP of their findings for consideration.
-The DSA study needs assessor should not state how that support should be delivered or the level required - that is for the HEP to determine taking into account the individual needs of the student and their obligations under the Equality Act.
-Study needs assessors are required to follow certain processes when undertaking a DSA study needs assessment and compliance with those processes will be routinely monitored.
+- 87. If the DSA study needs assessor identifies support that falls outside DSA funding, they will wish to advise the provider of their findings for consideration.
+The DSA study needs assessor should not state how that support should be delivered or the level required that is for the provider to determine taking into account the individual needs of the student.
+Study needs assessors are required to follow certain processes when undertaking a DSA study needs assessment and compliance with those processes will be audited annually.
 A standard NAR is used to ensure consistency of approach.
-The Report will be sent simultaneously to SFW and to the HEP's disability service if the student gives their permission to do so.
-A guide to how assessors should fulfil their role is set out at Annex 4 below.

-84. The DSA study needs assessor does not make decisions on eligibility or entitlement to DSA.
+The Report will be sent simultaneously to SFW and to the provider's disability service if the student gives their permission to do so.
+A guide to how assessors should fulfil their role is set out at Annex 4 below. - 88.
+The DSA study needs assessor does not make decisions on eligibility or entitlement to DSA.
 This function has been transferred from the Welsh Ministers to SLC (including SFW).
 Eligibility criteria are set out in the Regulations.
-SFW will have regard to the opinion of the DSA study needs assessor when considering entitlement to DSA support.

-85. SFW is a SLC service, providing financial support to students on behalf of the Welsh Ministers, support is provided to students who are from Wales entering HE in the UK.
+SFW will have regard to the opinion of the DSA study needs assessor when considering entitlement to DSA support. - 89.
+SFW is a SLC service, providing financial support to students on behalf of the Welsh Ministers, support is provided to students who are from Wales entering HE in the UK.
 SFW is required to deliver DSA within the framework set by the Student Support Regulations and guidance.
-SFW may contact the Welsh Government with questions that arise from the applications they are processing, and the guidance may be updated to clarify the policy if needed.

-86. SFW is required to make decisions on DSA awards, taking into account the recommendations of the DSA study needs assessor.
+SFW may contact the Welsh Government with questions that arise from the applications they are processing, and the guidance may be updated to clarify the policy if needed. - 90.
+SFW is required to make decisions on DSA awards, taking into account the recommendations of the DSA study needs assessor.
 SFW will challenge study NARs where DSA support is recommended that falls outside this guidance and a reasonable adjustment is known to be offered.
 Similarly, the report will be challenged if the individual DSA recommendations are not sufficiently justified according to the guidance and the impact identified during assessment.
 Challenges will be brought to the attention of the Assessment Centre manager for monitoring purposes.
-Needs assessors must take account of what help is available from the HEP when assessing what type and level of support is additional to that already available in order to make appropriate recommendations.
+Needs assessors must take account of what help is available from the provider when assessing what type and level of support is additional to that already available in order to make appropriate recommendations.

-Recommendations for assistive technology must continue to be made using the e-quote system.
-In the unlikely event that an item is required for a student that is not listed on the system, the needs assessor must contact the SFW DSA team to discuss.